Community

 The U.S. Attorney's Office for the Western District of Missouri, working in conjunction with local and federal law enforcement, has filed criminal charges against Eric G. King, alleging that King violated Title 18, United States Code Section 111.
 King was arrested by the Kansas City Police Department in connection with a separate incident.

 "As has been reported, early this morning, a window was broken at Congressman Cleaver's Kansas City, Missouri office when an individual attempted to throw an item or items at the building," stated John Jones, Chief of Staff to Congressman Emanuel Cleaver, II.
 "This is the second incident within the last three years.
+The Kansas City Police have completed their initial survey of the scene and we await their report.
+None of the staff was in the building, and because Congress is in session, Congressman Cleaver is in Washington, D.C.

 It has slipped from the headlines.